HEMNATH77/Rotten-Tomatoes-Web-Scraping/README.md

 | Citizen Kane           | 1941 | 99%       | Orson Welles         |
 | ...                    | ...  | ...       | ...                  |

----

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.